 Radio Caroline QSL card

 Kerry Clarke Kerry Clarke Born on 3rd January 1948 in Bexley Kent, Kerry took a long time to decide on a career.
 He could never stay put and once estimated that he had had around a hundred jobs in a very short space of time.
 At one stage he had four in a week.
 Adept at going for jobs, even if not at keeping them, Kerry applied for a position with Radio Caroline and, despite his lack of experience, was accepted.
 He joined Caroline South in July 1967, at the same time as Roger Day.
 As with so many of his previous jobs, he did not stay long - just a couple of weeks.
 Although his time offshore was brief, this was not the end of his radio career.
 In fact it was just the start.
 When Capital Radio launched in 1973, Kerry was employed as a presenter and producer, working under his real name of Kerry Juby.
 He interviewed many of the major stars of the day on his weekend Kerry-Go-Round show.
 One of the programmes he produced was a 1980 documentary about Radio Caroline called Adios Mi Amigo.
 After his time at Capital, Kerry was heard on Radio Invicta (the local station in Canterbury not the pirate of the same name) and, as a freelance producer, he made programmes for a number of different stations including Talk Radio.
 A series he produced for Classic-FM won an award at the prestigious New York Radio Festival.
 He was also the author of Kate Bush: The Whole Story and In Other Words - David Bowie.
 He set up a magazine for broadcasters called Q Sheet which he sold in 1998 and then launched the National Recall Chart a Top 40 based on internet votes rather than airplay or sales.
 The chart countdown programme was heard on the satellite version of Radio Caroline for a time.
 Sadly Kerry was diagnosed as suffering from lung cancer and, after a period in hospital, died in July 2003.
 He was 55.
 (This photo of Kerry on the deck of the Mi Amigo was taken by Sheridon Street who was an engineer on Caroline.
-You can see more of Sheridon's pictures on his website.
-We are grateful to him for the photo and permission to include it on The Pirate Radio Hall of Fame.)
+We are grateful to him for permission to include it on The Pirate Radio Hall of Fame.)

 click to hear audio Kerry on a late night programme from Radio Caroline South, 23rd July 1967.
 The recording suffers from some interference and, if anyone has a better tape of Kerry on air, please get in touch.
 The clip has been kindly provided by Ray Andrews (duration 2 minutes 26 seconds)